-1394 is the IEEE designation for a high performance serial bus the offers data transfers at 100/200/400 Mbps.
+1394 is the IEEE designation for a high performance serial bus tht offers data transfers at 100/200/400 Mbps.
 This serial bus defines both a back plane physical layer and a point-to-point cable-connected virtual bus.
 The primary application of the cable version is the integration of I/O connectivity at the back panel of personal computers using a low-cost, scalable, high-speed serial interface.
-The 1394 standard also provides new services such as live connect/ disconnect capability for external devices including disk drives, printers and hand-held pe-ripherals such as scanners and cameras.
-This is a new standard to complement the slower USB interface and to compete with the more expensive SCSI interface.
+The 1394 standard also provides new services such as live connect/disconnect capability for external devices including disk drives, printers and hand-held peripherals such as scanners and cameras.
+This is a new standard to complement the slower LISB interface and to compete with the more expensive SCSI interface.
+USB interface and to compete with the more expensive SCSI interface.